terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 5. Consult with ethics experts or committees: In complex or ambiguous situations, software engineers should seek guidance from ethics experts or committees to ensure they are making ethical choices.
 6. Stay updated on emerging ethical issues: As technology evolves, new ethical challenges may arise, and software engineers should stay informed and adapt their practices accordingly.

-By adhering to ethical standards, software engineers can help ensure that their work has a positive impact on society and mitigate potential negative consequences.
+By adhering to ethical standards, software engineers can help ensure that their work has a positive impact on society and mitigate potential negative consequences (IEEE Computer Science, 2014).

+REFERENCES

+1. Ambler, S. W., & Lines, M. (2012).
+Disciplined Agile Delivery: A Practitioner's Guide to Agile Software Development in the Enterprise.
+IBM Press.

+2. Bass, L., Clements, P., & Kazman, R. (2003).
+Software Architecture in Practice (2nd ed.).
+Addison-Wesley Professional.

+3. Booch, G., Rumbaugh, J., & Jacobson, I. (2005).
+The Unified Modeling Language User Guide (2nd ed.).
+Addison-Wesley Professional.

+4. Chacon, S., & Straub, B. (2014).
+Pro Git (2nd ed.).
+Apress.

+5. IEEE Computer Society.
+(2014).
+Software Engineering Code of Ethics and Professional Practice. https://www.ieee.org/about/corporate/governance/p7-8.html

+6. Fowler, M. (2002).
+Patterns of Enterprise Application Architecture.
+Addison-Wesley Professional.

+7. Pressman, R. S. (2010).
+Software Engineering: A Practitioner's Approach (7th ed.).
+McGraw-Hill Education.

+8. Sommerville, I. (2016).
+Software Engineering (10th ed.).
+Pearson Education Limited.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.